AggelosPsimitis/yelp_database_application/README.md

-#### Final exercise for Database Design class offered in electronic automation post-graduate program (NKUA).
+#### Final exercise for the Database Design class of electronic automation post-graduate program (NKUA).